Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Results

-Fig.~\ref{fig_time_delta} shows the time-cost versus MAE for the $\Delta$-ML, and MF$\Delta$-ML variants.
-These correspond to the furthest cluster of curves seen in Fig.~\ref{fig_time_all}.
+FIG.~\ref{fig_time_delta}(a)-(d) shows the time-cost versus MAE for the $\Delta$-ML, and MF$\Delta$ML variants for the prediction of diverse QC properties.
+These correspond to the furthest cluster of curves seen in FIG.~\ref{fig_time_all}.
 Due to the large test set size of 80,000 samples, the cost of the QC calculation of the baseline outweighs the plausible benefit of the $\Delta$-ML and its variants.
-Even so, the MF$\Delta$-ML model performs better than the conventional $\Delta$-ML model.
-This difference is however not too large, of the order of a $10^{-3}$~hE.
+Since fully trained ML models are generally used for a large number of predictions, it becomes evident that the use of $\Delta$-ML models for such cases becomes costly.
+Even so, the MF$\Delta$ML model performs better than the conventional $\Delta$-ML model, although not by a large margin.
 The cost of generating the QC baseline for the $\Delta$-ML models contributes the most to the overall cost of the models.
 The MFML (and by extension, o-MFML) method does not incur this cost since the baseline fidelity is predicted as opposed to QC computed.

-Based on the above results for $\Delta$-ML variants and MFML variants, a natural line of research is to consider a case for $\Delta$-ML, where one does not need to perform the baseline QC computations but uses an ML model to predict those QC-baseline energies instead.
-This would be somewhat similar to what is performed in MFML for $f_b$.
-Since the $\Delta$-ML model uses the baseline fidelity to train the differences, these same are used to train a model for the QC-baseline prediction over the test set.
-If the $\Delta$-ML model uses 2 samples, then these same samples are used to predict the baseline over the test set.
-Thus there is no additional cost incurred in the this \textit{predicted}-$\Delta$-ML model.
+For each QC property, it is seen that the MF$\Delta$ML model is more efficient than the conventional $\Delta$-ML model.
+The optimized version, hence the o-MF$\Delta$ML model, is less efficient due to the additional cost of the validation set that is incurred.